troylovelljones/troylovelljones/README.md

 - Cloud Native, Microservice Architectural Patterns, SOA, SaaS
 - Git, GitHub, Jira, Rally, VSTS, VersionOne

-#
-<h3>While you're here, take a peek at my <em><a href="https://github.com/troylovelljones/SneakersApp">Sneakers App</em> Github repository.</a></h3>

-I'm building a web app targeted at teenage boys and girls that allows them to...
-- Arrange a virtual closet of sneakers chosen from a vast database of sneaker styles.
-- Research the current price of a sneaker as listed on StockX, Goat, FlightClub).
-- Value a sneaker in his/her collection based on the current market demand for that sneaker.
-- Share his/her virtual sneaker with friends.

-Within the month, I expect to have a fully functional app running at https://yoursneakercollection.com.
-In the meantime, there is a placeholder website which describes the genesis of the idea and demos the expected UI design language of the live version.

 <img width="70px"
     height="70px"
     style="margin: 10px"